+The primary bedroom must be designed as close to a rectangular shape as possible, and sizes should be consistent with industry standards.

 The primary bathroom shall be accessible from a common area such as a hall.
 Exceptions may be considered for the rehabilitation of one-bedroom units.